garymm/xpu/README.md

-# gpu-deflate
+# XPU

-Deflate on GPU
+single source that compiles to run on both GPU and CPU

 ## Set up